 This Hawke Sidewinder ED will in all likelihood find its’ niche with bench-rest shooters of PCPs and centre fire rifle owners who participate in extreme range targets.
 For myself, shooting a good group at 100 metres takes skill, a good PCP and a great scope in that order.
 I know quite a few of my customers who will dig deep to buy one of these scopes for the advantages it offers apart from cosmetic.

-At the end of the day the Hawke Sidewinder ED scope fitted with a 150mm side-wheel makes an imposing sight that is in fact in keeping with its impressive performance.
-Having not fired too many shots using this Hawke Sidewinder ED scope at the time of writing this, I can say ‘what I have fired has impressed me no end’, to the point I will buy one for myself.
+At the end of the day the Hawke Sidewinder ED fitted with a 150mm side-wheel makes an imposing sight that is in fact in keeping with its impressive performance.
+Having not fired too many shots using this Hawke Sidewinder ED scope I can say this, ‘what I have fired has impressed me no end’, to the point I will buy one for myself.